Last Green Valley National Heritage Corridor: Geography

 The corridor consists mostly of the Eastern New England Upland, transitioning to the coastal forests to the south and east.
 The rolling hills in the southern part of the Corridor become more rugged in the northern part of the corridor.
 The highest elevation is 1315 ft Burley Hill in Union, CT.

 The corridor has a high concentration of state parks, state forests and other reserves, such as the Yale-Myers Forest, Pachaug State Forest, and the Norcross Wildlife Sanctuary.
-Of the area's over 700,000 acres, over 77% is made up of forest and farms.
+Of the area's over 700000 acre, over 77% is made up of forest and farms.
 The 35-town region is home to over 300,000 people.
 The Last Green Valley is half the size of Grand Canyon National Park and more than ten times that of Acadia National Park, New England's only national park.

 The over 1,100 square miles of protected territory extend from the northernmost point of East Brookfield, Massachusetts to the southernmost point of Preston, Connecticut.